ViViDboarder/vaultwarden_ldap/README.md

-# bitwarden_rs_ldap
+# vaultwarden_ldap
-A simple LDAP connector for [bitwarden_rs](https://github.com/dani-garcia/bitwarden_rs)
+An LDAP connector for [vaultwarden](https://github.com/dani-garcia/vaultwarden)

-After configuring, run `bitwarden_rs_ldap` and it will invite any users it finds in LDAP to your `bitwarden_rs` instance.
+After configuring, run `vaultwarden_ldap` and it will invite any users it finds in LDAP to your `vaultwarden` instance.

 ## Deploying

 This is easiest done using Docker.
 See the `docker-compose.yml` file in this repo for an example.
-If you would like to use Docker Hub rather than building, change `build: .` to `image: vividboarder/bitwarden_rs_ldap`.
+If you would like to use Docker Hub rather than building, change `build: .` to `image: vividboarder/vaultwarden_ldap`.

 Make sure to populate and mount your `config.toml`!